As an Amazon Associate, I earn from qualifying purchases.

 • Steam the apples on medium-high until the apples are able to be pierced easily with a knife (about 4 minutes).

-• Drain, place in a small bowl, and toss with the cinnamon.
+• Drain apples and place them in a small bowl.
+Toss with the cinnamon.

 2 tbsp ground cinnamon

-• Mix the dry ingredients (whole wheat flour through sea salt) in a large bowl.
+• Mix the dry ingredients in a large bowl.
 Set aside.

-2 cups whole wheat pastry flour, 2 tbsp vital wheat gluten, 2 tbsp baking powder, 1 tbsp sugar, 1 tsp sea salt
+2 cups all-purpose flour, 2 tbsp baking powder, 1 tbsp sugar, 1 tsp sea salt

 • Combine the liquid ingredients in a medium bowl, and mix well.

-2 cups buttermilk, room temperature, 2 eggs (room temperature), beaten, 1/4 cup butter, melted, 1 tsp pure vanilla extract
+2 cups buttermilk, 2 eggs, beaten, 1/4 cup butter, melted, 1 tsp pure vanilla extract

 • Make a well in the center of the dry ingredients, and pour in the wet ingredients.
 Mix until almost combined, and then add the apples.
 Whisk just a few more times.
 There may be a few lumps here and there.
 That's ok.

-• Once mixed, set aside for 10 minutes and heat up your frying pan or griddle.
+• Once mixed, set aside to rest for 10 minutes while the pan or griddle preheats.

 • Pour batter on the pan or griddle, and wait until the edges look dry and there are bubbles popping in the middle.
 Flip and cook the other side until golden brown.